vidyar/docs-1/sources/config.rst

 **Build Termination**
 -----------------------

+We will teminate the build forcefully in the following scenarios:

-If your script or test suite hangs for a long time or there hasn't been any log output in 20 minutes, then Shippable will forcefully terminate the build and add a message to the console log.
+* Script or test suite hangs for a long time
+* There hasn't been any log output in 20 minutes
+* It is still executing after 20 minutes

+and the status of the build will be updated as **timeout** .

 --------

 **Skipping a build**